MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 final webPlugin = flutterLocalNotificationsPlugin
     .resolvePlatformSpecificImplementation<WebFlutterLocalNotificationsPlugin>();

-if (webPlugin != null && !webPlugin.hasPermission) {
+if (webPlugin != null && webPlugin.permissionStatus != WebNotificationPermission.granted) {
   // IMPORTANT: Only call this after a button press! await webPlugin.requestNotificationsPermission();
 }
 ```

 Everything else works like the other platforms.
+For web-specific details such as browser compatibility, notes, and troubleshooting, see the [`flutter_local_notifications_web` README](https://pub.dev/packages/flutter_local_notifications_web).

 ## ❓ Usage